mythz/clojure-linq-examples/README.md

     lein run

 _Note: Run specific examples by excluding others in [core.clj -main](https://github.com/mythz/clojure-linq-examples/blob/master/src/clj_linq/core.clj).
-You can also compare these LINQ examples in [Dart](https://github.com/dartist/101LinqSamples)_
+You can also compare these [LINQ examples in Dart](https://github.com/dartist/101LinqSamples)._

 #### Contributions into more idiomatic and readable Clojure examples are welcome!